SEANOBI-ALS

 Jess-Rabourn

 Jess Rabourn is the founder and CEO of WideTrial, the culmination of several projects aimed at improving the treatment landscape for unsolved serious diseases.
 Since 2010 he has been a nationally recognized speaker on pre-approval access and the economics of breakthrough clinical development.
-He is executive producer of the Expanded Access Summit., the annual forum on integrating well-designed Expanded Access trials into the modern drug development process.
-Through his consulting firm, Jess has guided several pharmaceutical companies and disease organizations on regulation and strategy in this area.
-He is a member of the American Academy of Neurology and was lead author of the Expanded Access section of the submitted draft for FDA's Guidance on ALS Drug Development.
+He is executive producer of the Expanded Access Summit, the annual forum on integrating well-designed Expanded Access trials into the modern drug development process.
+Jess has guided several pharmaceutical companies and disease organizations on regulation and strategy in this area.
+He was lead author of the Expanded Access section of the submitted draft for FDA’s Guidance on ALS Drug Development.
 Prior to his life sciences career, Jess spent 15 years in the investment management industry at firms in San Francisco and New York.
 He earned the Chartered Financial Analyst designation in 2004.